filamentphp/filament/packages/admin/docs/02-resources.md

 }
 ```

-You must register the new relation manager in your resource's `relations()` method:
+You must register the new relation manager in your resource's `getRelations()` method:

 ```php
 public static function getRelations(): array